bigskysoftware/htmx/www/content/events.md

 ##### Details

-{target: target, elt: elt, path: path, verb: verb, triggeringEvent: event, etc: etc, issueRequest: issueRequest}
+{target: target, elt: elt, path: path, verb: verb, triggeringEvent: event, etc: etc, issueRequest: issueRequest, question: question}

 * `detail.elt` - the element in question
 * `detail.etc` - additional request information (mostly unused)
-* `detail.issueRequest` - a no argument function that can be invoked to issue the request (should be paired with `evt.preventDefault()`!)
+* `detail.issueRequest(skipConfirmation=false)` - a function that can be invoked to issue the request (should be paired with `evt.preventDefault()`!), if skipConfirmation is `true` the original `window.confirm()` is not executed
 * `detail.path` - the path of the request
 * `detail.target` - the target of the request
 * `detail.triggeringEvent` - the original event that triggered this request
 * `detail.verb` - the verb of the request (e.g. `GET`)
+* `detail.question` - the question passed to `hx-confirm` attribute

 ### Event - `htmx:historyCacheError` {#htmx:historyCacheError}